1992 Summer Paralympics: The innovative measures

 The city still managed to receive some additional public funds, and had the support of the ONCE Foundation who helped the Paralympic division of the COOB'92 to turn a joint venture with also helped to organize and also added funds of its own, buying a minority stake and also acting as a manager of personnel and resources to be applied.
 ONCE's proposal perfectly fit the needs of COOB '92.
 And it included the idea that the Paralympic division could become a joint venture between the two interested parties.
 Thus, with a big political power, ONCE was predisposed to help the Paralympic division to seek new financial resources to cover the missing amounts.

 After the Games in Catalonia, ONCE and COOB '92 also helped to organize the Paralympic Games for the Mentally Disabled, which were held in Madrid following the closing ceremonies in Barcelona.
+It featured sports such as athletics, basketball, indoor football, swimming and table tennis.

 Despite what had been agreed in 1989, in which Barcelona and Madrid would be the last Paralympics organized by the International Coordination Committee (ICC) and that from the Winter Games of 1994 onwards, the powers to organize the Paralympic Games would belong to the International Paralympic Committee (IPC).

 Sports

-The games consisted of 560 events spread over fifteen sports.
+The games consisted of 489 events spread over fifteen sports.
 Powerlifting and weightlifting were considered to be a single sport.
 Wheelchair tennis, a demonstration sport at the 1988 Summer Paralympics, was contested as an official medal sport for the first time.
 This was the first time that lawn bowls and snooker were dropped from the Summer Paralympic Games program.